cemuka/UnityRuntimeNodeEditor/Assets/docs/documentation.md

 - Works completely event based.
 Integrates with unity `EventSystem` to listen pointer events for sockets, nodes and graph.

+- Customizable for every detail.
+Some parts of the framework require manual work

 # Getting started

 RuntimeNodeEditor is intended as a framework to work easily in a unity scene.
 It can be setup with a minimal configuration and its event based flow allows users to create their system on top of it.

+## Quick start

 ## Core concepts